opnsense/docs/source/manual/how-tos/nat_reflection.rst

     If a packet is received by the OPNsense on the interface ``DMZ`` with protocol ``TCP`` from the source net ``172.16.1.0/24`` and the source port ``ANY`` to destination IP ``172.16.1.1`` and destination port ``443`` --> rewrite the source ip to ``172.16.1.254`` and answer from the OPNsense ``DMZ`` interface.

-Repeat :ref:`Method 1 <nat-method1>` until you have any additional Servers reachable by internal and external clients.
+Repeat :ref:`Method 1 <nat-method1>` until all additional servers are reachable.

-If you are having trouble, check :ref:`Troubleshooting NAT Rules <troubleshooting-nat-rules>` for a few tips.
+If you encounter any issues, check :ref:`Troubleshooting NAT Rules <troubleshooting-nat-rules>` for a few tips.

 ..
 Warning::
-    The following Methods aren't adviced, but are still explained in order to prevent misconfigurations.
+    The following methods are not adviced, but are still explained in order to prevent misconfigurations.
 There is more information in :doc:`/manual/firewall_settings`.

 .. _nat-method2:

 ------------------------------------------------------------------------------------------------------------
-Method 2 - Creating automatic Port-Forward NAT (DNAT), manual Outbound NAT (SNAT), and manual firewall rules
+Method 2 - Creating Automatic Port-Forward NAT (DNAT), Manual Outbound NAT (SNAT), and Manual firewall rules
 ------------------------------------------------------------------------------------------------------------

 Go to :menuselection:`Firewall --> Settings --> Advanced`
-    Enable *Reflection for port forwards* to create automatic rules for all :menuselection: `Firewall --> NAT --> Port Forward` that have ``WAN`` as interface.
+    Enable *Reflection for port forwards* to create automatic rules for all entries :menuselection: `Firewall --> NAT --> Port Forward` that have ``WAN`` as interface.

 .. _nat-method2-portforward:

 Go to :menuselection:`Firewall --> NAT --> Port Forward`
     Create the NAT rule as in :ref:`Method 1 - Port Forward <nat-method1-portforward>` but change the following things:

-    * Make sure that your *Port Forwarding* rule has only ``WAN`` as interface.
+    * Make sure that your *Port Forwarding* rule specifies only ``WAN`` as interface.

 .. _nat-method2-floating:
     Go to :menuselection:`Firewall --> Rules --> Floating`